 Although you may not need to bring in a paycheck, it is still a good idea.
 Even if you spend most of your money on fun experiences or cute clothes, there is an opportunity to save.

-When you make the effort to save a part of your paychecks, it will add up over time.
+When you make an effort to keep part of your paychecks, it will add up over time.
 The years will allow compounding interest to grow your money to new heights.

-By starting your savings early, you could have a couple of million dollars by the time you get to retirement age from just saving small amounts.
-Now wouldn't that be nice?
+By starting your savings early, you could have millions of dollars by the time you get to retirement age just from saving small amounts.
+Wouldn't that be nice?

 1. Start a blog

-A blog can be a fun way to earn extra money.
+A blog can be a fun way to make money as a teenager.
 You can blog about any topic that interests you.

-It may take several months before your blog earns a single dime, but it can be a lucrative income once you get the ball rolling.
-Be prepared to create regular content for a growing audience.
+It may take several months before your blog posts earn money, but it can be a lucrative income once you get the ball rolling.
+Affiliate marketing and Google Adsense are great ways to generate revenue through your blog.

 2. Tutor younger kids

-If you have excelled in a certain subject, then it is time to put those book smarts to the test.
+If you have excelled in a particular subject, it is time to put those book smarts to the test.

-Simply check with parents in the area if they need a tutor for their children.
-You can also hang up posters around town if you want to generate wider interest.
-As you start to hear from potential clients, make sure to talk to your parents before meeting up.
+In addition, you can advertise posters around town to generate broader interest.
+As you start hearing from potential clients, talk to your parents before meeting up.

-3. Work at a restaurant
+3. Work at a restaurant part-time

-Fast food establishments and sit down restaurants are always in need of extra help.
-Many are looking for teenagers to take over the cash register or hostess table.
+If you're wondering how to get money as a teenager, fast food establishments and sit-down restaurants always need extra help.
+For example, many are looking for teenagers to take over the cash register or hostess table.